festivals 26 February 2026

 The Divine Story Behind Shivratri

-According to ancient scriptures, Maha Shivratri commemorates the night when Lord Shiva performed the cosmic dance of creation, preservation, and dissolution—the Tandava.
-This celestial dance represents the eternal rhythm of the universe, the constant flow of energy through creation and destruction that maintains cosmic balance.
+According to ancient scriptures, this is the night when Lord Shiva performed the cosmic dance of creation, preservation, and dissolution — the Tandava.
+This celestial dance symbolizes the eternal rhythm of the universe and the cosmic balance maintained through transformation.

-Another significant legend speaks of this being the night when Shiva and Parvati were united in divine marriage, symbolizing the union of Purusha (consciousness) and Prakriti (nature).
-Some traditions also believe this was the night when Shiva manifested as the infinite pillar of light, the Jyotirlinga, revealing his formless, limitless nature to Brahma and Vishnu.
+Another sacred legend narrates the divine marriage of Shiva and Parvati, representing the union of Purusha (consciousness) and Prakriti (nature).
+Some traditions also believe this was the night Shiva manifested as the infinite pillar of light — the Jyotirlinga — revealing His limitless and formless nature to Brahma and Vishnu.

 The Spiritual Significance of Night Worship

-The night is divided into four quarters (praharas), and devotees perform abhishek (ritual bathing) of the Shiva Linga during each quarter with milk, yogurt, honey, ghee, and water.
-Each substance represents purification of different aspects of the being.
+The night is divided into four quarters (Praharas).
+During each quarter, devotees perform Abhishek (ritual bathing) of the Shiva Linga with:

 Sacred Rituals and Observances

-Fasting (vrat) on Shivratri is considered highly auspicious.
-Devotees abstain from food and some even from water, dedicating the day entirely to Lord Shiva.
-The fast is broken only the next morning after the final abhishek.
+Fasting (Vrat) on Shivratri is considered highly auspicious.
+Devotees abstain from food—and sometimes even water—dedicating the entire day and night to Shiva.
+The fast is broken the following morning after the final Abhishek.

-Offering bael leaves (bilva patra) to the Shiva Linga is especially significant.
-The three-leafed bael represents the three gunas (qualities) and the trinity, making it particularly dear to Lord Shiva.
+Offering Bael leaves (Bilva Patra) to the Shiva Linga is especially significant.
+The three-leafed form represents the three gunas and the divine trinity, making it deeply beloved to Lord Shiva.

 What Devotees Should Practice

-Maha Shivratri is not merely a festival—it is an opportunity for spiritual awakening, a night when the divine grace of Lord Shiva flows abundantly toward all sincere seekers.
+Maha Shivratri is not merely a festival — it is a sacred opportunity for spiritual awakening, a divine night when Lord Shiva’s grace flows abundantly toward sincere seekers.